flutterarsenal/FlutterArsenal/README.md

 ##### Adding Flutter Weapons and Events

-  - To add any Flutter Weapon or Event on Flutter Arsenal, you just need to visit the [Contribute](https://www.flutterarsenal.com/contribute) Page.
+  - To add any Flutter Weapon or Event on Flutter Arsenal, you just need to add an issue using the "Request to add project to FlutterArsenal" template to this repo at the [Issues](https://github.com/flutterarsenal/FlutterArsenal/issues/new/choose) Page.
   - A list of the **TOP TEN Contributors** of the month (ranked on the basis of contributions made on Flutter Arsenal) can be viewed at the [Top Contributors](https://www.flutterarsenal.com/top-contributors) Page.